The 4 Most Common Business Crime Myths

 1. “But we don’t have any cash on hand.”

-One of the biggest misconceptions about Crime Insurance is that organizations with minimal cash exposure don’t need it.
-But the truth is, business fraud is pretty common.
-In 2018 alone, the Canadian Anti-Fraud Centre (CAFC) reported 2,263 incidents of business fraud, with a total reported loss of $17,501,617.
-As companies have moved toward online payment systems, fraudsters have moved toward computer-based fraud–which almost never involves cash.
+One of the biggest misconceptions about fraud?
+Organizations with minimal cash exposure don’t need it.
+But as companies implement online payment systems, fraudsters have moved toward computer-based fraud–which rarely involves cash.

 Besides cash theft, business crime includes:

-Misappropriation of Assets: By far the most common type of business crime, theft of company assets–like cash, services, inventory, equipment, property, vehicles, and time–constitutes 85% of reported employee fraud cases in Canada.
+Misappropriation of Assets: Theft of company assets, like cash, services, inventory, equipment, property, vehicles, and time.
 Examples of this include: falsifying expense reports, purchase order schemes, credit card abuse, cheque forgery or tampering, and more.

-Corruption: Corruption makes up 40% of reported occupational fraud cases in Canada and occurs when an owner, executive, or employee abuses their power to subvert the decision-making process for personal gain.
+Corruption: When an owner, executive, or employee abuses their power to subvert the decision-making process for personal gain.
 Examples include: kickbacks, bribery, product substitution, and collusion.

-Financial Statement Fraud: Comprising 14% of reported occupational fraud cases in Canada, financial statement fraud is when balance sheets, income statements, and the like are altered with the intention of skimming funds.
+Financial Statement Fraud: When balance sheets, income statements, and the like are altered with the intention of skimming funds.
 Examples include: falsifying sales records, inflating assets and invoice accounts, overbilling, unauthorized billing, money transfers, and more.

 Benefits Fraud: Fraudulently filing a claim for a covered treatment or service.